This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Despite our best attempts to live a healthy and natural lifestyle, sometimes we are faced with the inevitable – cuts, scrapes, sunburns, insect bites, and other minor injuries.
 We can turn to conventional store-bought remedies, or we can make our own.
 Herbal remedies are extremely effective, simple to make, and easy to use.
 Being prepared and making your own herbal first aid kit is one way to take care of yourself.

-- Cost effective – the remedies I suggest are available locally or by internet, and are typically effective in small amounts, so a little goes a long way.
+- Herbal first aid kits are cost effective.
+The remedies I suggest are available locally or by internet, and are typically effective in small amounts, so a little goes a long way.

-- Better for you – pharmaceutical remedies often have added ingredients including artificial colors, flavors, and fillers.
+- They’re better for you.
+Pharmaceutical remedies often have added ingredients including artificial colors, flavors, and fillers.

 - Better for the environment – these herbal remedies are made with minimal processing and use all-natural ingredients.

-- Cuts, scrapes, bruises – apply yarrow to stop the bleeding.
+- Cuts – apply yarrow to stop the bleeding.
 Grind fresh or dried yarrow leaves and add a small amount of water to create a paste.
 Apply directly to the wound and replace as needed every few minutes until the bleeding stops.
 After cleaning the wound, apply plantain poultice and cover with a bandage to promote healing.

 - Insect bites – apply fresh or dried plantain leaves ground with a small amount of water.
 Plantain provides rapid inflammation and itch relief.